Days 1 and 2: Sun 6 and Mon 7 October 2024 - UK to Perth

 We fly London to Perth overnight and transfer to our comfortable city hotel to relax after travelling.
-There will be no birding activities planned for today, though our local guide will meet us at the hotel for a short briefing.
+After a long journey there are no birding activities planned, though our local guide will meet us at the hotel for a short briefing.
 Overnight Perth for one night.

-Day 3: Tue 1 November - Perth - Cheynes Beach
+Day 3: Tue 8 October - Perth to Cheynes Beach

-After breakfast we board the vehicles and travel to Cheynes Beach on the South coast of the state of Western Australia.
-Despite being mainly a travel day, our birding stops en route will already be targeting endemics and South Western specialities.
+After breakfast we board our vehicles and travel to Cheynes Beach on the south coast of Western Australia.
+Despite being mainly a travel day, our birding stops en-route will already be targeting endemics and South Western specialities.
 The first of these may be Western Wattlebird and Gilbert’s Honeyeater, both of which are possible at the Darling Range before we continue to the Beaufort River to look for Pink-eared Duck, Elegant Parrot, Brown-headed Honeyeater, Rufous Songlark, White-winged Triller with perhaps Painted Buttonquail and Black-tailed Native-hen too.
 Rocky Gully near Kojonup, gives us our first chance to see Western Corella and Baudin's Black Cockatoo, and we have further chances of the latter along with Scarlet Robin near Mount Barker.
-We hope to arrive at Cheynes Beach late-afternoon, and once settled can have a short search for Noisy Scrub-bird and other local birds nearby.
+We hope to arrive at Cheynes Beach late afternoon, and once settled can have a short search for Noisy Scrub-bird and other local specialities nearby.
 Overnight Cheynes Beach for three nights.

-A pre-breakfast stroll will give us good chances of Noisy Scrub-bird and Western Bristlebird – two key endemics of the region.
-Staying local after breakfast, along the beach and in coastal scrub we look for Rock Parrot, Western Whipbird, White-breasted Robin, Red-winged and Splendid Fairy-wren, Western Wattlebird, Western Spinebill, Red-eared Firetail, Southern Emu-wren, Brush Bronzewing, Brown Quail, Sooty Oystercatcher and Pacific Gull.
+A pre-breakfast stroll will give us more chances of Noisy Scrub-bird and also Western Bristlebird, two key endemics of the region.
+Staying local after breakfast, along the beach and in coastal scrub we look for Rock Parrot, Black-throated Whipbird, White-breasted Robin, Red-winged and Splendid Fairy-wren, Western Wattlebird, Western Spinebill, Red-eared Firetail, Southern Emu-wren, Brush Bronzewing, Brown Quail, Sooty Oystercatcher and Pacific Gull.
 Relocating to Waychinicup Inlet, further possibilities include Red-eared Firetail, Gilbert's Honeyeater, Carnaby's and Baudin's Black Cockatoo, Swamp Harrier and White-bellied Sea-Eagle.
-We have good chances of mammals too, both by day and night, and tonight's evening spotlight excursion may unearthing Southern Brown Bandicoot, Quokka and Bush Rat along with several species of frog and reptile.
+We have good chances of mammals too, both by day and night, and tonight's evening spotlight excursion may unearth Southern Brown Bandicoot and Bush Rat along with several species of frog and reptile.

-Day 6: Fri 4 November- Fitzgerald River National Park and Jerramungup
+Day 6: Fri 11 October- Fitzgerald River NP and Jerramungup

-After breakfast, we may revisit parts of the Stirling Range again for key species, before continuing to Gnowangerup, Katanning and then lastly to Wagin.
+We have the opportunity to revisit the Malleefowl 'mound' before breakfast for a second chance if needed to see this unique bird.
+Later we return to areas of the Stirling Range again for key species, before continuing to Gnowangerup, Katanning and then to Wagin.
 The latter destination hosts several lakes, where we may see Banded Stilt, Red-necked Avocet, Hooded Plover, Black-fronted and Red-kneed Dotterel, Pallid Cuckoo, Horsfield's Bronze-Cuckoo, Chestnut-rumped Thornbill, Mistletoebird, Red-capped Robin and Mulga Parrot.
 We expect to arrive Narrogin late afternoon and may have time for a mammal excursion before dinner.
 Overnight Narrogin for two nights.

 This will be a long yet productive day, exploring the wildlife of the Dryandra State Forest to its fullest.
 Key bird targets include Bush Stone-curlew, Painted Button-quail, Carnaby's Black Cockatoo, Elegant Parrot, Rufous Treecreeper, Blue-breasted Fairy-wren, Western Thornbill, Yellow-plumed, Brown-headed, Gilbert's and White-eared Honeyeater, White-browed Babbler, Varied Sittella, Jacky Winter, Scarlet, Hooded and Red-capped Robin, Western Yellow Robin, and Crested Shrike-tit.
-Mammals will also feature.
-We search for Numbat in the late afternoon and then after an early dinner, take a walk in an extensive fenced enclosure where we may encounter Bilby, Boodie, Rufous and Banded Hare-wallaby and others.
-As we return to our hotel after dark, we will spotlight for Tawny Frogmouth and a variety of mammals including Brush-tailed Possum, Short-beaked Echidna, Western Brush Wallaby, Tammar Wallaby and Woylie on the way.
+Mammals will also feature, and we search for Numbat in the late afternoon and then after an early dinner take a walk in an important and successful conservation area where (within an extensive fenced enclosure to deter predators) we may encounter Bilby, Boodie, Rufous and Banded Hare-wallaby and others.
+As we return to our hotel after dark, we will spotlight for Tawny Frogmouth and a variety of mammals including Brush-tailed Possum, Short-beaked Echidna, Western Brush Wallaby, Tammar Wallaby and Woylie.

 A flexible morning, our activities depending on the species we might not have yet seen.
 Before returning to Perth, we have options near Narrogin for Regent Parrot, Hooded Robin, Crested Shrike-tit, Red-eared Firetail, Baudin's Black Cockatoo, White-fronted Chat, Rufous and Brown Songlark, Gilbert's Honeyeater, Western Wattlebird and Fairy Tern.
 After time driving, the afternoon will be spent around the Perth wetlands for species including Blue-billed, Pink-eared, Musk and Freckled Duck, Australasian Shoveler, Hoary-headed Grebe, Nankeen Night-Heron, Yellow-billed Spoonbill, Buff-banded Rail, Australian and Spotless Crake, Swamp Harrier and Australian Hobby.
 After an enjoyable final afternoon birding, we travel to our accommodation in the city where we stay for one night, expecting to arrive late-afternoon.

-This morning we depart Perth and fly back to the UK overnight and arriving on Wed 9 November.
+This morning we depart Perth and fly back to the UK overnight, arriving on Day 11, Wed 16 October.